luke-stoner/AC215_LNT/README.md

 ### Continuous Deployment via Github Actions

-Lastly, with our model deployed to Vertex AI and app services deployed to Kubernetes, we need to
+Lastly, with our model deployed to Vertex AI and app services deployed to Kubernetes, we created two Github Actions workflows to continuously deploy our model and API/frontend.
+The two workflows are described below.

+(`vertex.yml`) On new pushes to `src/deploy` or `src/label`:
+- Build a new Docker image for the deployment container
+- Push the image to Google Artifact Registry
+- Create a new version of our `lnt-deploy-gpu` model on Vertex AI
+- Deploy the new model version to our `lnt-endpoint-gpu` endpoint

+(`kube.yml`) On new pushes to `src/deploy` or `src/label`:
+- Build a new Docker image for the deployment container
+- Push the image to Google Artifact Registry
+- Create a new version of our `lnt-deploy-gpu` model on Vertex AI
+- Deploy the new model version to our `lnt-endpoint-gpu` endpoint